 - To comply with the requirements of the VPA legality assurance system, all operators in the forest sector must apply for a certificate of legality.
 Only exporters also need to have an export licence or a FLEGT licence if the export is destined to the EU (once FLEGT licensing starts).

 - To become certified, forest-based operators, timber depots, transformation industries and traders must conform to the relevant legality standard.

-- Cameroon will use a computerised forest information management system (Système informatique de gestion des informations forestières, or SIGIF II) to control the supply chain by monitoring and reconciling forest data in real-time.
+- Cameroon will use a computerised forest information management system (Système informatique de gestion des informations forestières - SIGIF) to control the supply chain by monitoring and reconciling forest data in real time.

 - The Cameroonian Ministry of Forests and Wildlife (MINFOF) will oversee the entire control and verification operations in coordination with regional and departmental forestry offices and logging company operators.
 The MINFOF will coordinate with other Government agencies involved in regulation of forestry operations, particularly the Ministry of Finance, the Ministry of Environment and the Ministry of Labour.

 - The issuance of FLEGT licences will be the responsibility of MINFOF.
 A licensing authority will issue FLEGT licences to accompany each EU-bound consignment of verified legal timber exports from registered operators.